About us

 - Wylam has a strong sense of community, with many local events and activities throughout the year.
 Places like the Wylam Institute, the Falcon Centre and the Wylam Community Playing Fields bring people together creating a welcoming and friendly atmosphere.
 Within a few minutes walk from us you can find 4 decent pubs, a bistro, a cafe and an artisan pizzeria.

 - Despite its rural location, Wylam is well-connected to nearby Newcastle.
-We are on the main railway line from Newcastle to Carlisle and just two stops away from Metro Centre shopping.
-Trainline asked us to put a link on here to help you plan your journey so here it is along with our local Northern Railway planner (no booking fee).
+We are on the main railway line from Newcastle to Carlisle and just two stops away from Metro Centre (one of the largest shopping centres in the UK).